noClaps/project-euler/notes.md

 I ended up finding an optimisation that could be good, where instead of checking all directions, I only check half of them.
 In my case, I'm only checking east, southeast, south and southwest.
 I imagine there's a better way to do it, but that's the best I could think of, and it seems to be reasonably quick.

 My final solution runs in 8ms in TypeScript, and in about 200µs in C without any compiler optimisations (using default settings).
 I think I've successfully solved this problem as best I could.

+# Problem 12

+This was a relatively simple problem to solve in TypeScript, and I submitted my solution.
+But when it came time to implement the better algorithm in C, the algorithm provided in the overview didn't work.
+Turns out it's because the list of primes I had generated using the isPrime() function from Problem 7 was missing a 2.
+That might have been because I accidently deleted it.
+Anyway, my TypeScript solution runs in about 48ms, while my C solution runs in 1.3ms.
+All things considered, my TS solution isn't bad.